 When you’re retired, you need an income strategy that balances today’s cash flow needs with an investment strategy to safeguard your ability to produce income in the future.

 You will also want to pay as little tax as possible so that you keep more of your hard-earned savings.
 Here are four ideas to help you minimize the tax on your retirement income.

 This is a strategy for couples to reduce taxes by transferring pension income (for tax purposes) from the higher income earner to the lower income earner.
 The transferring spouse or common-law partner can give up to 50% of their eligible pension income to the receiving spouse or common-law partner.
-Eligible sources of pension income depend on your age.
-If you are 65 years of age or older, you may split income from a Registered Retirement Savings Plan (RRSP), Registered Retirement Income Fund (RRIF), life annuity or registered company pension plan.
-If you are under age 65, only some life annuity payments and funds from an RRSP or RRIF received from the death of a spouse are eligible.
+If you are 65 years of age or older, eligible sources for pension income splitting include a Registered Retirement Income Fund (RRIF), a registered pension plan and an annuity purchased with a Registered Retirement Savings Plan (RRSP).
+If you are under age 65, eligible income is mainly limited to registered pension plan benefits and certain payments resulting from the death of a former spouse or common-law partner.
 Note that residents of Quebec under 65 cannot split pension income for provincial income taxes.

 The traditional rule of thumb is to withdraw first from accounts that are not tax-deferred, such as your non-registered investment accounts.
 The idea is to put off withdrawals from RRSPs and RRIFs, where all proceeds are taxed as income, attracting the highest rate of tax regardless of how they were earned.
 It also allows those investments to continue to grow tax deferred.